EagleEye17/itelective3-web/README.md

-## Department of Environment and Natural Resources - Region VI
+# Department of Environment and Natural Resources - Region VI

+## Technologies used
 * MongoDB
 * ExpressJS
 * Vue JS